 And Merry Christmas!!

-I’m so pleased that you dropped by today.
+I’m so pleased that you dropped by for my Christmas house tour.

 Can you smell the spiced cider simmering?
 Here, let me take your coat.

 Please, help yourself to some cider and sweets.

 Now let’s get started.

 One thing that I always love when I take tours is getting the behind the scenes details.
 And yes, I have a bit of that for you too.

 But first, you’ll notice that there is a little theme going on here, for the most part.
 If you read my post yesterday, you may remember I mentioned how ‘JOY’ has become an underlying theme these past six months.
 That just might be the reason ‘Joy’ is very much a part of our Christmas decor as well.